bestdan/crontweets/Setup.md

 pacman::p_load(twitteR, yaml)
 library(crontwit)

 # Load paths.
-Don't use sudo for this, it messes up the ~/src/.
+If you're on EC2, be careful about using sudo to call this R file, it messes up the ~/src/.
 creds_path <- "~/src/twitter_credentials.yaml"
 twitter_creds <- yaml.load_file(creds_path)$twitter